chevres11/EAI6080_FinalProject/README.md

 they developed an environment for self-supervised AI agents to learn how to play Hide-And-Seek, with results that they did not even expect before the training started.
 These agents were capable of finding the bugs in the MuJoCo environment and breaking it in order to "seek" the agent that was hiding.

+Once Everything was downloaded and installed; the next portion of the assignment was to run the Warmup.
+Throughout this portion is when we started experimenting and learning how the MuJoCo environment works.
+The main task for this problem was to run the behavioral cloning (BC) on the Hopper-v1 environment and plot the loss function for the behavior cloning objective versus the number of learning iterations (epochs).
+For our assessment

 ![WarmUp Hopper](./Option%202/Warmup%20Hopper%20mean=737%20std=34.5.gif "Warmup Hopper Mean = 737")